-Check the flue blanking plate rope seal is in correct position and un-damaged.
+Check the flue blanking plate rope seal is in correct position and not damaged.

-Securely bolt the blanking plate to the stove top flue position as described above.
+Install the flue blanking plate to the stove top flue position as described above.

 Securely bolt the flue collar adaptor to the stove rear exit flue position as described above.